Neil Ritchie, Co-CEO at ProsperoHub, shares his experiences, insights, and advice on the industry-wide shift towards digital-first approaches...

 What do you think are the key positive effects of digital-first sales approaches for businesses?

-A digital-first sales approach in 2021 is the only real strategy available as the significant paradigm shift in sales and marketing that occurred in early 2020 made in-person selling almost impossible.
+A digital-first sales approach is the only real strategy available as the significant paradigm shift in sales and marketing that occurred in early 2020 made in-person selling almost impossible.
 Traditional tactics such as telemarketing as the first outreach became equally redundant since no one was in the office and mobile numbers were few and far between.

 A digital-first sales approach delivered on a best-in-class platform such as HubSpot provides sales teams with buyer insight like they have never had before, making it much easier to decide which prospects they should invest their valuable time in.
 It also provides automation tools that can provide personalised outreach at scale.